h0t5tuff/ROOT-build-on-AppleSillicon/README.md

 # ROOT build with X11 GUI on Mac M1
 In this guide I walk through building root from source with arch -x86_64 and X11 support.
 It includes prerequisite installations, mistakes encountered, and how I resolved them.
 After this build, TCanvas, TRootBrowser, and other X11-dependent components function correctly.

- my pitfalls:
+# my pitfalls (FYI, all included in the scripts):

-   Forgetting to set DISPLAY=:0
+   * Forgetting to set DISPLAY=:0

-   Missing zstd or improper detection
+   * Missing zstd or improper detection

-   Attempting to set environment variables inside the arch command (which does not work) Always verify: grep the cache or inspect logs if ROOT components silently fail or skip features.
+   * Attempting to set environment variables inside the arch command (which does not work)

+   * Always verify: grep the cache or inspect logs if ROOT components silently fail or skip features.

 # Instructions:
 1. install homebrew for amd architicture: